 Then we’ll make our way to the Piazza del Duomo.
 One of the things that made Florence the center of artistic invention in the Renaissance was her artists and, of course, their rivalries.
-In the Piazza del Duomo you’ll hear the story of how Michelangelo and Leonardo argued over the block of marble that would become the David and how Brunelleschi and Ghiberti’s numerous clashes led to the creation of two of the greatest works of Renaissance art: Ghiberti’s gates of Paradise on the baptistry and Brunelleschi’s Dome on the cathedral.
+In the Piazza del Duomo you’ll hear the story of how Michelangelo and Leonardo argued over the block of marble that would become the David and how Brunelleschi and Ghiberti’s numerous clashes led to the creation of two of the greatest works of Renaissance art: Ghiberti’s Gates of Paradise on the baptistry and Brunelleschi’s Dome on the cathedral.

-After a possible (definite!) gelato or coffee break, we’ll visit the medieval district with the square of Dante and ancient tower houses as well as the medieval church of Orsanmichele with her famed statue of Saint George by Dontallo.
+After a possible gelato or coffee break, we’ll visit the medieval district with the square of Dante and ancient tower houses as well as the medieval church of Orsanmichele with her famed statue of Saint George by Donatello.
 Next we’ll visit the Signoria Square, considered Florence’s open air sculpture garden where you’ll see the original location of Michelangelo’s David and conclude the story of the rise and fall of the Medici family.
 You’ll finish the tour by strolling to the center of the Ponte Vecchio bridge for a view over the Arno river.

 - Duration: 4 Hours

-- Not available Monday (Uffizi) or Sunday (artisans)
+- Not available Sundays

 - Tickets: The cost of Uffizi tickets changes during the year.
 From March-October they are €24 per adult and €4 per children under 18 with ID.
 From November-February they are €16 per adult, €4 per child).
 These prices all include the €4 booking fee required to reserve in advance.

-- Uffizi By Night: The Uffizi Gallery is also available during summer nights which is a wonderful time to visit.
+- Uffizi By Night: The Uffizi Gallery is also available during select summer nights which is a wonderful time to visit.
 If you’re visiting during the summer, ask us about these options!

-- You can also combine the Uffizi with the Accademia gallery or another museum or the city center or food and wine
+- You can also combine the Uffizi with the Accademia gallery or another museum or the city center or food and wine.

 Michelangelo & The Medici